Cheng Yen: Bhikṣuṇī ordination

 Upon deciding to become a nun, Cheng Yen ran away to a temple in 1960, fearing that if she were to ask for permission in advance, she might not be permitted to go.
 After her first attempt at running away, her mother found her three days later and brought her back home.
-She ran away from home a second time in 1961.
-She left to travel through eastern Taiwan with a friendly nun by the name of Xiūdào (修道法師; Siu-tō Hoat-su).
-Cheng Yen followed a nontraditional route to becoming a nun, traveling for two years with Xiūdào.
+She ran away from home a second time in 1961 and travelled through eastern Taiwan with a friendly nun by the name of Xiūdào (修道法師; Siu-tō Hoat-su).
+Cheng Yen followed a non-traditional route to becoming a nun, traveling for two years with Xiūdào.
 Cheng Yen even shaved her own head before she had been officially ordained a nun.
 After traveling for two years, Cheng Yen decided that she needed to become an ordained nun in order to continue her lifestyle.
 She went to the Linji Huguo Chan Temple to register for ordination, but was turned down because she did not have a master.
 Typically, to become a nun in Taiwan, one must be the disciple of a master for two years before ordination.
 Cheng Yen encountered Yin Shun, whom she asked to be her mentor.
 He accepted her request, an hour before the registration closed.
 In February 1963, she became the disciple of her mentor, Yin Shun, who gave her the dharma name of Cheng Yen and the courtesy name of Huìzhāng (慧璋; Hūi-chiong).
 Yin Shun also gave her the expectation of "doing all for the Buddhist religion and for all beings", which is written with six characters in Chinese.
 These six characters became the highest ideals for Cheng Yen in belief, teaching, and practice.

 In May 1963, shortly after receiving her ordination as a nun, she went to Pu Ming Temple (普明寺; Phó͘-bêng-sī) in Hualien County to continue her spiritual formation.
 As a part of that formation, she recited the Lotus Sutra, which she revered, every day and transcribed every month.
 It was during her six months there that she vowed to commit herself to the Lotus Sutra and the "Path of the Bodhisattvas".

 Tzu Chi

 Lotus Sutra

 Cheng Yen was heavily influenced by the Lotus Sutra, which she called the culmination of the Buddha's teachings.
 Cheng Yen's initial exposure to the Lotus Sutra happened when she left her family in Fengyuan, Taichung County, and stayed away from the world by lodging in a small hut in Taitung County, in eastern Taiwan.
 While in Taitung, she accidentally found a Japanese version of the Lotus Sutra, and was pleased with what the book said.
-Later, she had a friend bring back a Japanese copy of the Lotus Sutra (Myoho Renge Kyo) from Japan, and was inspired by the Muryōgi Kyō, or what is better known as the Innumerable Meanings Sutra, which is traditionally regarded as the prologue to the Lotus Sutra.
+Later, she had a friend bring back a Japanese copy of the Lotus Sutra from Japan, and was inspired by the Muryōgi Kyō, or what is better known as the Innumerable Meanings Sutra, which is traditionally regarded as the prologue to the Lotus Sutra.
 The Innumerable Meanings Sutra addresses human problems, weather behavior, and psychiatric, psychological, and spiritual issues.